Categories: Career Inspiration Scholarship Tips Study Abroad

 4. Why do you deserve this scholarship?

 You don’t deserve this scholarship because you have a high GPA or because you won’t be able to go to your dream school without it.
 You deserve this scholarship because you have passion and persistence.
-You deserve it because all of your skills and accomplishments have come together to get you to where you are today.
+Additionally, you deserve it because all of your skills and accomplishments have come together to get you to where you are today.
 Explain how your unique experiences are a good indicator of your future success, and how receiving this scholarship will open the door for many more opportunities.

 Make sure to show your passion, rather than just telling them about it.
 Not only will it make you more memorable, it will also show that you’re someone who will put the award to good use.

-5. Where do you see yourself in five years?
+5. Scholarship Interview Questions: Where do you see yourself in five years?

 You don’t have to have your entire life mapped out for the next five years, but the scholarship committee wants to see that you’ve got some sort of game plan.
 What do you want to accomplish while you’re in the university?
 What do you see yourself doing after graduation?
 Tell them how this scholarship will serve as a bridge to that future you envision.
 Show that you have clearly outlined long-term goals, and detailed short-term goals necessary to achieve your vision.